netwww1/CalcBindingAva/README.md

   "Math.Acos", "Math.Atan","Math.Pow", "Math.Log", "!", "- (unary)"};
   ```

-## 6. NO Bool to Visibility automatic convertion in Avalonia
+## 6. NO Bool to Visibility automatic conversion in Avalonia

 ## 7. Other feautures